codesandtags/blog/content/posts/2020-05-07-web-development-notes/index.md

 ---

-As part of my personal training I've decided to re force my knowledge in web development, so I bought one of the best courses (in my personal opinion), [the-complete-web-developer-zero-to-mastery 2020](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/) by [Andrei Neagoie](https://www.udemy.com/user/andrei-neagoie/) and here are my notes.
+As part of my personal training I've decided to re force my knowledge in web development, so I bought one of the best courses (in my personal opinion), [Complete Web Developer 2020 Course by ZTM](https://academy.zerotomastery.io/purchase?product_id=1527922&coupon_code=FRIENDS10&affcode=441520_49y0uhps) and here are my notes.
 These notes are just the most relevant parts or resources for me, so I recommend you review the course for more details.

 # 1. How the internet works